 Register now and grab your free ultimate anatomy study guide!

-Origins, insertions, innervation and function of the flexor pollicis longus muscle.
+Attachments, innervation and function of the flexor pollicis longus muscle.

 Hey there!
 It’s Matt from Kenhub, and in this tutorial, we will be discussing the flexor pollicis longus muscle.
 This muscle is one of the three deep flexors of the forearm lying at the ventral forearm as you see here on this image.
 The three deep flexors being flexor digitorum profundus, flexor pollicis longus, pronator quadratus.
 These three deep flexors of the forearm run under the flexor digitorum superficialis, very closely to the radius and ulna and, for that reason, they are difficult to palpate.